armanbolatov/dna_analysis/README.md

 1. The main feature of this program is that it not only determines the precise location of prohibited restriction sites according to IGEM standards, but also allows the user to hide these sites by altering the **minimum number** of nucleotides.

-2. The algorithms are versatile and adaptable, so the researcher may **add new restriction sites** into the database and/or **delete previous ones**, so we are not limited with those provided by default.
+2. The algorithms are versatile and adaptable, so the researcher may **add new restriction sites** into the table and/or **delete previous ones**, so we are not limited with those provided by default.

 3. An intuitive interface visually shows the restriction sites within the DNA sequence and annotates the precise **name and position** of the restriction site.